CloudForgeCI/cfc-core/readme.md

 ### Performance Benchmarking

-The `benchmark-synth.sh` script provides comprehensive performance testing for CDK synthesis operations.
+The `benchmark-synth.sh` script provides extensive performance testing for CDK synthesis operations.
 It allows you to select specific test cases and run multiple iterations to measure synthesis performance.

 #### Running Benchmarks